dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 circumference is limited.

-In this example, the circumference of the rectangle is set to 4 (meaning the largest area is for the :math:`2x2` square).
-A CQM is created with two integer variables, :math:`i, j`, representing the lengths of the rectangle's sides, an objective function :math:`-i*j`, representing the rectangle's area (the multiplication of side :math:`i` by side :math:`j`, with a minus sign because Ocean samplers minimize so the greatest area must be the objective's minimum value), and a constraint :math:`i + j <= 4`, requiring that the sum of both sides must not exceed the circumference.
+In this example, the circumference of the rectangle is set to 4 (meaning the largest area is for the :math:`2X2` square).
+A CQM is created with two integer variables, :math:`i, j`, representing the lengths of the rectangle's sides, an objective function :math:`-i*j`, representing the rectangle's area (the multiplication of side :math:`i` by side :math:`j`, with a minus sign because Ocean samplers minimize rather than maximize), and a constraint :math:`i + j <= 4`, requiring that the sum of both sides must not exceed the circumference.

 >>> from dimod import ConstrainedQuadraticModel, Integer
 >>> i = Integer('i', upper_bound=4)